MVP and Cy Young watch: Is Aaron Judge the clear front-runner in the AL?

 We challenge you to try to identify the third-best starting pitcher in the National League.
 The top two are head-and-shoulders above anyone else.
 The conversation for the No. 3 spot encompasses a lot of names -- Zack Greinke, Robbie Ray, Stephen Strasburg, Carlos Martinez and Jacob deGrom among them.
 We're going with the hot hand, Gonzalez, who has been fantastic in his past six starts.

 Since June 5, Gonzalez has a 2.31 ERA.
-Other than one blip, he has avoided the biggest issue he has dealt with in his career -- issuing walks.
+Other than one blip, he has avoided the biggest issue he has dealt with throughout his career: issuing walks.
 He has 44 strikeouts and 12 walks in that span.
 Before that, his strikeout-to-walk ratio was 1.7-to-1.

 Sleeper: Alex Wood, Dodgers

-If you just looked at Wood's numbers and didn't look at the name, you'd think you were looking at Kershaw.
+If you looked only at Wood's numbers and didn't look at the name, you'd think you were looking at Kershaw.
 That's how good Wood has been.
 He has given up no runs or one run in eight of his past nine starts.
 The one knock on Wood is the lack of innings pitched (he started the season in the bullpen).

-But six or seven innings of brilliance every five days has been far more than ever could have been expected.
+But six or seven innings of brilliance every five days has been far more than we ever could have expected.
 We'll leave you with this doozy that a colleague procured from the Elias Sports Bureau: In the past 100 years, only two left-handed starters have begun a season 10-0 with a sub-2.00 ERA -- Wood and 1978 Yankees starter Ron Guidry, who finished 25-3 with a 1.74 ERA.